saitho/semantic-release-gitea/README.md

 The Gitea authentication configuration is **required** and can be set via [environment variables](#environment-variables).

+Create a API key token via your Gitea installation’s web interface: `Settings | Applications | Generate New Token.`.
-Follow the [Creating a personal access token for the command line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line) documentation to obtain an authentication token.
-The token has to be made available in your CI environment via the `GH_TOKEN` environment variable.
+The token has to be made available in your CI environment via the `GITEA_TOKEN` environment variable.
 The user associated with the token must have push permission to the repository.

-When creating the token, the **minimum required scopes** are:

-- [`repo`](https://github.com/settings/tokens/new?scopes=repo) for a private repository
-- [`public_repo`](https://github.com/settings/tokens/new?scopes=public_repo) for a public repository

 ### Environment variables